pluggdapps/tayra/sphinxdoc/source/expressions.rst

 --

-Evaluate the text as python expression, convert the result to string, pass them to supplied filter (if any) and then substitute the final output in the final html output.
+Evaluate the text as python expression, convert the result to string, pass them to supplied filter (if any) and then substitute the final output in html output.

 .. code-block:: ttl